Accessibility: Transforming Transportation for All Seniors and Paratransit Users

 CCTA’s Accessible Transit Strategies

-The Accessibility App is a much-needed virtual tool as many transit agencies do not currently have paratransit or other accessible transit data with real time service options available for the average rider.
-Unlike regular bus routes that follow a set path, there are many different types of transportation services available who employ their own call centers or online route and scheduling information specific to their service.
+OC/OC is a much-needed service as many transit agencies do not currently have paratransit or other accessible transit data with real-time service options available for the average rider.
+Unlike regular bus routes that follow a set path, there are many different types of accessible transportation services available.
+These services employ their own call centers or online route and scheduling information specific to their service.
 In addition, these services charge varying fares or fees based on the individual’s needs.
-These complexities make it harder for transportation providers to act as a one-stop shop to provide up-to-date information regarding all possible transit options that may be applicable for the individual rider.
-CCTA’s SMART Accessibility App will help create an open data platform for the purpose of providing real time transit options for passengers–particularly the disabled–and improve accessibility in our community.
+These complexities make it harder for transportation providers to act as a one-stop shop to provide up-to-date information regarding all possible transit options that may be avaliable to the individual rider.